meadowsrjack-rgb/boxstat/GITHUB_SETUP.md

 1. **Add Repository Description**
    - Go to your repository on GitHub
    - Click the gear icon next to "About"
-   - Add: "Progressive Web App for UYP Basketball League with real-time chat and multi-profile support"
+   - Add: "Progressive Web App for BoxStat with real-time chat and multi-profile support"
    - Add topics: `basketball`, `pwa`, `react`, `typescript`, `youth-sports`

 2. **Set Up GitHub Pages** (optional for documentation)